The Spectator: Robert Stephen Rintoul

-Meredith Townsend, Richard Holt Hutton and St Loe Strachey
+Meredith Townsend, Richard Holt Hutton, and John St Loe Strachey

 The need to promote the Buchanan position in Britain had been reduced as British papers such as The Times and The Saturday Review turned in his favour, fearing the potential effects of a split in the Union.
 As Abraham Lincoln was set to succeed the vacillating Buchanan after the 1860 United States presidential election, the owners decided to stop pumping money into a loss-making publication: as Moran confided to his diary, "it don't pay, never did since Hunt became its owner."
-On 19 January 1861, The Spectator was sold to a journalist, Meredith Townsend, for the marked-down sum of £2000.
+On 19 January 1861, The Spectator was sold to a journalist, Meredith Townsend, for the marked-down sum of £2,000.
 Though not yet thirty, Townsend had spent the previous decade as an editor in India, and was prepared to restore to the paper an independent voice in a fast-changing world.
 From the outset, Townsend took up an anti-Buchanan, anti-slavery position, arguing that his unwillingness to act decisively had been a weakness and a contributor to the problems apparent in the US.
 He soon went into partnership with Richard Holt Hutton, the editor of The Economist, whose primary interests were literature and theology.
 Hutton's close friend William Gladstone later called him "the first critic of the nineteenth century".
 Townsend's writing in The Spectator confirmed him as one of the finest journalists of his day, and he has since been called "the greatest leader writer ever to appear in the English Press."

 The two men remained co-proprietors and joint editors for 25 years, taking a strong stand on some of the most controversial issues of their day.
 They supported the Union against the Confederacy in the American Civil War, an unpopular position which, at the time, did serious damage to the paper's circulation, reduced to some 1,000 readers.
+The issue of 25 January 1862, published in the wake of the Trent Affair, argued that "The Southern Bid" for active support in return for an Abolition promise, "demands careful examination".
 In time, the paper regained readers when the victory of the North validated its principled stance.
 They also launched an all-out assault on Benjamin Disraeli, accusing him in a series of leaders of jettisoning ethics for politics by ignoring the atrocities committed against Bulgarian civilians by the Ottoman Empire in the 1870s.